yuan-cc/rename_arXiv_paper/README.md

 Before running the code, modify the following quantities in **`rename_arxiv.py`**

 * `new_dir:` directory to store the renamed papers.
 It may contain many subdirectories to categorize the papers by journals, years or keywords, etc.
-For example, I use Dropbox as my paper library and I set `new_dir = "/Users/yuancc/Dropbox/"`.
+For example, I use Dropbox as my paper library and set `new_dir = "/Users/yuancc/Dropbox/"`.

 * `non_arxiv_dir` is the directory to store other pdf files.